-Employers can prohibit workers from using medically prescribed cannabis BUT allow them to use other medically prescribed drugs.
+This double standard needs to be re-stated: Employers can prohibit workers from using medically prescribed cannabis—but at the same time allow them to use other medically prescribed drugs.

 Legally, California employers are allowed to deny employment opportunities or cease employing someone based on their cannabis use, regardless of whether cannabis was medically prescribed.

 There are efforts to change the law but as of 2021—even though California has legalized the use of both recreational and medicinal marijuana—an employer still has a right to refuse to hire someone or make workplace accommodations to those who have tested positive for the drug.
 In fact, California's highest court has written that the state's legalization statute did not give marijuana the same status as legal prescription drugs.
 With regard to the drug's illegal status under federal law, the court held that the state's disability-discrimination statute did not require employers to accommodate illegal drug use.

 But the times continue to change.
 That's why our employment attorneys will continue to monitor and study this debate.

 KNOW YOUR RIGHTS | KNOWLEDGE IS POWER